Rich McKay

-Richard James McKay (born March 16, 1959) is an American football executive who is the president and CEO of the Atlanta Falcons of the National Football League (NFL).
+Richard James McKay (born March 16, 1959) is an American professional football executive who is the CEO of the Atlanta Falcons of the National Football League (NFL).
 Prior to joining the Falcons, he was the general manager of the Tampa Bay Buccaneers from 1994 to 2003 and was a part of their Super Bowl XXXVII-winning season.

-Early years
+Early life

 McKay is the youngest son of the late John McKay, who was the Buccaneers' first head coach.
 McKay was a ball boy for the Buccaneers when his father was the head coach.
-While his father was head coach at USC in Los Angeles, McKay played quarterback at Bishop Amat High School in La Puente, California.
+While his father was head coach at USC in Los Angeles, McKay played wide receiver, with quarterback Paul McDonald, at Bishop Amat High School in La Puente, California.
 When John McKay took the Tampa Bay job he moved his family, including son Rich, to Florida where McKay played quarterback his senior year at Jesuit High School of Tampa the 1976–1977 season.
 He earned his bachelor's degree from Princeton University in 1981 and graduated from Stetson University College of Law in 1984.
 Prior to entering the NFL, McKay was an attorney with the Tampa law firm of Hill, Ward, and Henderson.
 He and his wife, Terrin, have two sons, Hunter and John.